dfelinto/blender-manual/manual/modeling/geometry_nodes/curve_primitives/star.rst

    Number of points on each of the circles.

 Inner Radius, Outer Radius
-   Radii of the two circles.
+   Radii of the two circles on which to place the control points.
-   The inner radius can be bigger than the outer radius.
+   The inner radius can be larger than the outer radius.

 Twist
    Angle offset of the inner circle.